Brooklyn Immersionists: Immersionism as a paradigm

-Interdisciplinary culture
+Interdisciplinary and green culture

 In many ways, the Immersionists anticipated a planetwide shift towards interdisciplinary culture, social practices in the arts, and the emerging fields of biological co-regulation, embodied cognition, and extended mind thesis.
 Three decades after The Sex Salon celebrated a communal, interdisciplinary mix of "love letters, performance, live music, jam, dancing" and inspired "multidimensional convergences", "omnisensorial" environments and an all night "web jam" near the Williamsburg waterfront, a professor at Yale University noticed a similar embrace of a wider, living context for his colleagues' work.
 Nicholas Wolterstorff states in a PBS interview in 2020:

 "A number of [my colleagues] are beginning to come along with me and say: let's not just expand our understanding of concert hall music and museum visual art, but let's go beyond the museums and let's go beyond the concert halls..."

 Even the world of commerce began to pick up on these ecological themes.
 In 2025 a coffee company associated with Aldi supermarkets has extolled the virtues of its fair trade practices and referenced the interconnections of nature in its marketing, stating on the back of its Sumatra ground coffee, “We live & breathe the whole experience.”
 Litigation has been attempted against some businesses, such as Coca-Cola, that have used the language of sustainability to market products that have not actually reduced the amount of plastic it introduces into the planet’s oceans and landfills, a marketing practice known as “greenwashing."
-Nevertheless, the Brooklyn Immersionists set the stage for a green culture that has spread to both the commercial and non-commercial sectors at least in principle.
+Nevertheless, the Brooklyn Immersionists set the stage for a green culture and that has spread in both language and practice.